linehan/msem/README.md

 Requires System V UNIX semaphores, which are not POSIX-compliant but which ship with the Linux kernel.

+## Rationale
+A common problem in web development is how to provide synchronized interactive behavior to a number of distributed clients in real-time.
+Websockets and `epoll` are solutions, however the solution given here is ideal for long-polling with with limited server resources.

+System V semaphores can support a form of kernel queue, in which locked processes are put to sleep until they are popped from the queue.
+This allows subscribers to an event feed to remain at the server until a timeout occurs, or until a controller process (typically another web request which alters state) flushes the semaphore and unwinds the queue.

+This provides a simple way to coordinate clients in a long-poll based solution, and has been validated in years of production use.

+### Caution
+While System V semaphores are commonly available, note that they are *not* POSIX-compliant, and that there may be better solutions depending on your operating requirements.

 ## Semaphore files
 A semaphore file can locate multiple semaphores, each referenced by a unique identifier (tag), usually an ASCII character.
 If the